 The ELK stack – Choosing the right option

-You can choose to deploy and manage the ELK stack yourself.
+You can choose to deploy and manage the ELK stack yourself with Apache 2.0 licensed versions of Elasticsearch and Kibana (up until version 7.10.2) or self-manage an open source alternative to the ELK stack with OpenSearch, OpenSearch Dashboards, and Logstash.
 But, would you prefer that your developers or DevOps engineers spend time on building innovative applications or on managing operational tasks such as deployment, upgrades, software installation and patching, backups, and monitoring?
 Also, scaling up and down to meet your business requirements or achieving security and compliance is a challenge with the self-managed option.

 Or you can choose an easier, scalable, and more secure option.

 Amazon Elasticsearch Service is a fully managed service that makes it easy for you to deploy, secure, and operate 19 versions of open source Elasticsearch at scale.
 The service offers support for Elasticsearch APIs, built-in Kibana, and integration with Logstash, so you can continue to use your existing tools and code – without worrying about operational overhead.
 Amazon Elasticsearch Service also integrates with other AWS services such as Amazon Kinesis Data Firehose, Amazon CloudWatch Logs, and AWS IoT giving you the flexibility to select the data ingestion tool that meets your use case requirements.

 How do I get started with Amazon Elasticsearch Service?